Vedant-Bhalgama/VySecator/README.md

 # VySecator - A useful tool made for Hackers and By Hackers ;)
 **General Info about the tool**
 **VySecator Is a tool which can be used to Obfuscate your Python script.
 The tool comes with 3 Options.
 Obfuscate Python Script, Compile to EXE, Compile to EXE with Obfuscation.
-3rd Options is the most used by Hackers who program their own Malware and want to make it FUD.**
+3rd Options is the most used by Hackers who program their own Malware and want to make it FUD.
+My tool is using Pyarmor and PyInstaller for Compiling the programs to Executable.
+I respect the developers of PyInstaller and PyArmor and clearly give them the half credit**
 **VySecator uses Wine which makes it possible to generate Windows Executables in Linux**

 # Note